alsash110/comm-2216-obs/docs/files/CRUD.md

 _CRUD_ is an acronym that stands for create, read, update, and delete.
 These are the most basic actions that can be performed on files.

+---

+### CRUD Instructions

-This section will go over some Linux commands that allows you to perform these actions directly in the terminal.
-We will be using the `touch` command to create new files, the `cat` command to read and update files, and the `rm` command to delete unwanted files.
+This instruction set will go over Linux commands that allows you to perform CRUD actions directly in the terminal.
+You will be using the `touch` command to create new files, the `cat` command to read and update files, and the `rm` command to delete unwanted files.

- We will also cover how to copy and move files using the *`mv`* command.
+ You will also learn how to copy and move files using the *`mv`* command.

 ---

 1. Input the following command into your terminal to create a new file.